-- Waterloo investigators also need to create a Form 101 in the Waterloo online application system to ensure the application is assigned a number and a file created.
+- Waterloo investigators also need to submit an apllication in the online research ethics application system to ensure the application is assigned a number and a file created.

-- Ethics clearance to begin the research will be provided through one clearance notification certificate signed by both the Waterloo research ethics committee and the THREB.
+- Ethics clearance to begin the research will be provided through one clearance notification certificate signed by both the Waterloo research ethics board and the THREB.

 Modifications or amendments to an approved and active research study that was reviewed through the coordinated review process will be reviewed using the THREB amendment form.